hammerlab/prohlatype/README.md

 example of the above.
 It depends only on `docker`, `wget`, and `git`; it fetches the data and runs everything in a docker container (see `sh src/scripts/run-example-docker.sh help`).

+<a name="footnote1">1:</a> All versions of this software after 0.8.0 incorporate an important coverage likelihood that is not described in the previous paper.
+At the moment a short addendum describing the approach is in limbo, please contact me by email for a reference.